gyanl/gyanl.github.io/_posts/2020-07-13-microsoft.md

 ### Microsoft Word for iPad
 - I explored AI content creation possibilities for Word - this involved understanding prompts for LLMs, and creating interfaces that nudged users towards better prompts.
 - I work on improving experiences like Tables, Borders, Images to be delightful, platform-native experiences that make sense for touch, keyboard, trackpad, and pencil users on iPads.

+### Microsoft Word for Web
+- Designing next generation of Office experiences to feel more modern and intuitive.